triton-inference-server/openvino_backend/README.md

 repo](https://github.com/triton-inference-server/backend).
 Ask
 questions or report problems in the main Triton [issues page](https://github.com/triton-inference-server/server/issues).
 The backend is designed to run models in Intermediate Representation (IR), TensorFlow saved_model, TensorFlow Lite, ONNX and PaddlePaddle.
 PyTorch models can be used after converting to IR or ONNX.
 See [here](https://docs.openvino.ai/2024/openvino-workflow/model-preparation/convert-model-pytorch.html) for instruction.
-The backend is implemented using openVINO C++ API.
+The backend is implemented using OpenVINO C++ API.

 ## Supported Devices
 OpenVINO backend in the public docker image version currently supports inference only on Intel CPU devices using [OpenVINO CPU plugin](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.html).
 Note the CPU plugin does not support iGPU.

 ## Build the OpenVINO Backend